lidarwin/Fandango-Scraper-Calculator/README.md

 ChromeDriver 2.37

 Instructions:
+1) Install Python 3.6.4 (independently or throguh Anaconda)
-1) Use pip or Anaconda to install requests, beautifulsoup4, and selenium
+2) Use pip or Anaconda to install requests, beautifulsoup4, and selenium
-2) Download chromedriver.exe from https://sites.google.com/a/chromium.org/chromedriver/downloads
+3) Download chromedriver.exe from https://sites.google.com/a/chromium.org/chromedriver/downloads
-3) Run fandango_scraper_calculator.py and follow the prompt
+4) Run fandango_scraper_calculator.py and follow the prompt
+5) Follow below instructions for user input
 To drive the script, the prompt will ask:
 Please enter desired amount to spend on Fandango followed by an amount to deviate from this, and then -a,-r,-[state code] for scraping alphabetically by state, randomly, or limited to a specific state by its state code